Keparoo/casting-agency/README.md

 ```
 #### Key Dependencies

-- [Python 3.8.5](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) Follow the instructions to install the latest version of python for your platform.
-This project was developed using Python 3.8.5 and the project will not run with versions of Python below 3.6.
+- [Python 3.8.5](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python) This project was developed using Python 3.8.5 and the project will not run with versions of Python below 3.6.
-- [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
-Flask is required to handle requests and responses.
+- [Flask](http://flask.pocoo.org/) handles requests and responses.
-- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.
+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) handles cross origin requests from the frontend server.
-- [Flask-Migrate](https://flask-cors.readthedocs.io/en/latest/) is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
+- [Flask-Migrate](https://flask-cors.readthedocs.io/en/latest/) is used to handle SQLAlchemy database migrations for Flask applications using Alembic.
 The database operations are made available through the Flask command-line interface.
-- [PostgreSQL](https://www.postgresql.org/docs/) is a powerful, open source object-relational database system
+- [PostgreSQL](https://www.postgresql.org/docs/) is the object-relational SQL database system used.
-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
-You'll primarily work in app.py and can reference models.py.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM used to handle PostgreSQL database.
-- [Unittest](https://docs.python.org/3/library/unittest.html) is a Python testing framework.
+- [Unittest](https://docs.python.org/3/library/unittest.html) is the Python testing framework used for unit testing.
-- [Auth0](https://auth0.com/docs/api/management/v2) is an adaptable authentication and authorization platform.
+- [Auth0](https://auth0.com/docs/api/management/v2) is an adaptable authentication and authorization platform used to implement RBAC.

 #### Virtual Enviornment